 Figure 2 shows the simulated and observed annual mean precipitation.
-Overall, the simulated precipitation shows a similar pattern with the observations (the global averaged biases 0.03 mm day-1, and the RMSE is 1.15 mm day-1).
-The active precipitation centers, such as the intertropical convergence zone (ITCZ), south Pacific convergence zone (SPCZ), the south Atlantic convergence zone (SACZ), as well as those over the tropical Indian ocean and subtropical oceans, are reasonably captured by the model.
-Compared with the GPCP data, the simulated precipitation in the tropical oceans are generally overestimated, especially over the areas of ITCZ and SPCZ, where the biases can exceed 4 mm day-1 and the general precipitation pattern in the tropical Pacific tends to bear a double-ITCZ structure.
-To some extent, the double-ITCZ bias is improved compared with the previous version (Rong et al. 2018), however, it still remains a prominent discrepancy of the CAMS-CSM model.
-Though it is recognized that the double-ITCZ errors arise from the Bjerknes feedback between atmosphere and ocean, how to eliminate this bias remains unresolved and the double-ITCZ still stands out as a prevailing error in current coupled models (Zhang et al. 2015).
-It is worthy to mention that the double-ITCZ bias is largely reduced in the FGOALS-f3-L model (Guo et al., 2020), which might benefit from the convection scheme adopted in the model, suggesting that improvement of physical schemes might be an effective way to eliminate the double-ITCZ error.
-Over the tropical Atlantic, the simulated SACZ shifts southward to the warm SST biases area, with excessive precipitation in the tropical south Atlantic.
+Overall, the simulated precipitation shows a similar pattern to the observations (globally averaged bias of 0.03 mm d-1; RMSE of 1.15 mm d-1).
+The active precipitation centers, such as the intertropical convergence zone (ITCZ), South Pacific convergence zone (SPCZ), and South Atlantic convergence zone (SACZ), as well as those over the tropical Indian Ocean and subtropical oceans, are reasonably captured by the model.
+Compared with the GPCP data, the simulated precipitation over the tropical oceans is generally overestimated, especially over the areas of the ITCZ and SPCZ, where the biases can exceed 4 mm d-1 and the general precipitation pattern in the tropical Pacific tends to bear a double-ITCZ structure.
+To some extent, the double-ITCZ bias is improved compared with the previous version (Rong et al., 2018); however, it still remains a prominent discrepancy of the CAMS-CSM model.
+Although it is recognized that the double-ITCZ errors arise from the Bjerknes feedback between atmosphere and ocean, how to eliminate this bias remains unresolved and the double-ITCZ still stands out as a prevailing error in current coupled models (Zhang et al., 2015).
+Notably, the double-ITCZ bias has been largely reduced in the FGOALS-f3-L model (Guo et al., 2020), possibly benefiting from the convection scheme adopted in the model, and suggesting that improving physical schemes might be an effective way to eliminate the double-ITCZ error.
+Over the tropical Atlantic, the simulated SACZ shifts southward to the warm SST bias area, with excessive precipitation in the tropical South Atlantic.
 Dry biases can be found in the central and eastern equatorial Pacific, as a result of an overestimated cold tongue in the model.
-There exists certain connection between the temperature biases and precipitation biases over some land areas.
-For example, the warm biases over tropical Africa and Amazon appear to be associated with the dryer biases over these regions, while the cold biases in the Tibetan Plateau corresponds to an overestimated precipitation.
+A certain connection exists between the temperature biases and precipitation biases over some land areas.
+For example, the warm biases over tropical Africa and the Amazon appear to be associated with the dryer biases over these regions, while the cold biases over the Tibetan Plateau correspond to overestimated precipitation.